grycap/TaScaaS/README.md

 ## /node/{id}/update

- This request updates the information of the worker infrastructure specified by the uuid (path parameter **id**).
+ This request updates the information of the worker infrastructure specified by the UUID (path parameter **id**).
 The functionality of this request is twofold.
 First, because the TasCaaS infrastructure registers the timestamp of the last update request done by each worker infrastructure.
 With this information, TasCaas considers as disconnected any worker infrastructure whose elapsed time, since the latest update, is greater than a threshold.
 Hence, during the scale step will be ignored.
 Moreover, if the elapsed time reaches a second threshold, the worker infrastructure will be removed from the database.
-Notice that is required an *update* request, *jobs* requests does not update the timestamp.
+Notice that is required an *update* API request, other requests does not update the timestamp.

  On the other hand, if the request contains query string parameters, it can be used to update the infrastructure working information.
 If the parameter **slots** is specified, the number of active slots is updated accordingly.
 This should be used when the requested capacity changes and the worker infrastructure scales to fit it.
 Also, it is possible to specify a **maxSlots** parameter to modify the number of maximum slots of the worker infrastructure.

 ## /node/{id}/disconnect

- Specifying the worker infrastructure uuid (path parameter **id**), removes it from the TaScaaS database.
+ Specifying the worker infrastructure UUID (path parameter **id**), removes it from the TaScaaS database.
 As a consequence, this identifier is cancelled and can't be used to request more jobs or updates.
 Also, the corresponding slots are not considered for future scaling steps.

 ## /node/{id}/jobs

- This endpoint requires an infrastructure uuid, provided by the */node/register* endpoint, and handles the jobs requests.
+ This endpoint requires an infrastructure UUID, provided by the */node/register* endpoint, and handles the jobs requests.
 In addition, the parameter **slots** must be provided as a query string parameter.
-This one indicates how many jobs the asking infrastructure can execute at this moment.
+This one indicates how many jobs the worker infrastructure can execute at this moment.

- As response, this endpoint returns a json with two fields, **requiredCap** and **configs**.
+ As response, this endpoint returns a JSON with two fields, **requiredCap** and **configs**.
 The first one, specify the calculated required capacity to handle the incoming job workload.
 This is specified as percentage.
 For example, if a worker infrastructure has been registered with 1 initial active **slot** and 4 **maxSlots**, and TaScaaS requires a capacity of 50%, the infrastructure should scale to 2 active slots.
 On the other hand, the parameter **configs** is an array with the configurations of the dispatched jobs.
 The structure of each individual configuration is as follows,

  * **ID**: Job identifier uuid.
  * **reportTime**: Expected report time, calculated according to the expected total execution time.
 If the report time is negative, no report is required for this job.
 This reports are used to balance the workload among all workers executing the same job.
 Also, could be used to deploy more workers if the expected execution time can't be achieved by the current workers.